dipaish/OS22/docs/dockercompose.md

 **Step 2: Create a Docker Compose YAML File**

 In this project directory, we will create a file named ```docker-compose.yml```.
-This file will contain the configuration for your multi-container environment.
+This file will contain the configuration for our multi-container environment.

 **Step 3: Define Services in Docker Compose**